AnnaZaragoza/GuessMyNumber/README.md

 Simple game where you have to guess a random number.
 Play here: [?](https://annazaragoza.net/guess/index.html)

 ### Exercice to practice JavaScript:
-* HTML and CSS - copied from teacher
+* HTML and CSS - copied from teacher (as not relevant)
 * JavaScript and Responsive - created from me, 100% from scratch :)

 # References: